jhpyle/docassemble/_docs/api.md

  - `user_id`: the user ID of the new user.
  - `password`: the password of the new user.

+## <a name="user_invite"></a>Invite a new user

+Description: Creates one or more invitations for new users to register with a given privilege.

+Path: `/api/user_invite`

+Method: [POST]

+Data:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `email_addresses`: a single e-mail address or a [JSON] array of e-mail addresses.
+(If your request has the `application/json` content type, you do not need to convert the array to [JSON].)
+ - `privilege` (optional): a single privilege (e.g., `user`, `customer`).
+The default privilege is `user`.
+ - `send_emails` (optional): set this to `0` if you do not want e-mail invitations to be sent.
+If you set `send_emails` to `0`, you can send invitations yourself using the URLs that are returned by this API endpoint.
+If `send_emails` is not specified, invitations will be e-mailed.

+Required privileges:

+ - `admin` or
+ - [permissions] of `create_user`

+Responses on failure:

+ - [403] "Access Denied" if the API key did not authenticate, or if the owner of the API key lacks `admin` privileges.
+ - [400] "Invalid privilege name." if a privilege did not exist in the system.
+ - [400] "The email_addresses field did not contain valid JSON." if the `email_addresses` field appeared to contain [JSON] but the field could not be parsed as [JSON].
+ - [400] "That e-mail address is already being used." if another user is already using one of the e-mail addresses provided.
+ - [400] "One or more 'email_addresses' must be supplied." if the `email_addresses` field was not provided.
+ - [400] "Invalid e-mail address." if one of the `email_addresses` was not a valid e-mail address.

+Response on success: [200]

+Body of response: a [JSON] array of objects containing the following keys:

+ - `email`: one of the e-mail addresses you provided in `email_addresses`
+ - `invitation_sent`: this is `False` if there was an error when sending the e-mail invitation, and is otherwise `True`.
+If there was an error sending the e-mail, the invitation is canceled.
+This item is not present if `send_emails` was set to `0`.
+ - `url`: the invitation URL for the end user.
+This is a URL pointing to the user registration endpoint with a special token as a URL parameter.
+When the end user visits the URL, they will be taken to the registration page and they will be asked to set their password.
+The `url` item is always present if `send_emails` is `0`.
+   Otherwise, it will be present if the e-mail was successfully sent (i.e. `invitation_sent` is `True`), in case you want to follow up later with a reminder.
+The `url` item is absent if sending the e-mail invitation failed, because in that case the invitation is canceled.

 ## <a name="user_list"></a>List of users

 Description: Provides a list of registered users on the system.